gitpeut/SDS021/Readme.md

  depending on how it was set by this function ( by setting argument set to SDS021_SET), or how it was set before if argument set was set to SDS021_ASK.

+ When the device is working it draws around 60 mA.
+When sleeping, laser and fan are turned off.
+Current drops to 1.8 mA.
+ See also the example sketch.

 <h2>SDS021::workPeriod() datasheet (5)</h2>